Meet the Author Series

 Dr. Rebecca Reynolds is an Assistant Professor in the Department of Library and Information Science, Rutgers University.
 Her work addresses the development of e-learning systems for formal in-school teaching and learning in K-12.
 She also explores the use of such systems to support informal learning, engagement and knowledge-building in a broad range of affinity spaces.
 She uses a range of methods to address these questions spanning qualitative and quantitative social science research with human subjects, while also studying systems-generated content such as site metrics and trace log data, considering data validity and ethics in education, and using the method of design-based research.
 She publishes widely in the fields of information science, educational technology, learning analytics and the learning sciences.
 She was recognized with an Institute for Museum and Library Services’ (IMLS) Early Careers grant award in 2012 totaling $399,995, as well as internal Rutgers University funding in the amount of $55,000, supporting her scholarship.
 She was the recipient of her Faculty’s Outstanding Research Award in 2016.

-Meet the Author of Documents That Changed the Way We Live
+Joseph Janes: Documents That Changed the Way We Live

 In 1854, an epidemic of cholera struck the Soho area of London.
 The prevailing belief was that it was spread by “miasma,” or noxious air.
 John Snow, a physician and miasma skeptic, began talking to local residents and then to plot the homes of those infected on a map of the neighborhood.
 This map revealed that cases were centered on a particular pump on Broad Street and illustrated a grim truth: turn left to get your water and your family likely dies, turn right and you live.
 After the pump was closed, the epidemic eased, providing one of the first solid pieces of evidence for the germ theory of disease and helping to give rise to epidemiology.